epelaaez/QuantumLibrary/README.md

 from qiskit.visualization import plot_histogram, circuit_drawer, plot_bloch_multivector
 ```
 Imports from `qiskit.visualization` may vary depending on the circuit, so be sure to import only the neccesary ones.

-## Documentation
-As already mentioned, all circuits have a description included.
-This explanation is given inside the Jupyter notebook, explaining step by step what is going on in the code and in most cases an overall description of the circuit.
-If you are willing to contribute on improving this documentation, please feel free to do so with a pull request!

 ## Run on hardware
 To run the circuits on real hardware, you will need to set up your IBM account as specified above.
 To run the circuit you desire in a real quantum computer, just call the function as you normally would but set the optional argument `hardware` to `True`.